 The downside?
 Dinner time.
 If guests are seated too far from your DJ's sound system, it'll be hard to hear your toasts and speeches and feel like part of the party.

-There's an easy solution: Backthird's Haight wedding packages always include a third speaker, just for the dinner space.
-Your DJ will keep it connected to his or her main sound system, which makes it easy for ALL your guests to hear what's happening during dinner.
-And when it's time to dance, we can run this speaker at a lower volume so guests in the dining area can enjoy the music without it inhibiting their conversations.
+Backthird's Haight wedding packages are designed with this in mind.
+When the Haight added in-house sound, we made a personal visit to the venue to make sure our team would know just how to make the most of it.
+We'll arrive ready to make sure ALL your guests can hear what's happening during dinner.
+And when it's time to dance, we'll run the in-house sound system at a lower volume so guests in the dining area can enjoy the music without it inhibiting their conversations.

 2. Modify MC style, too.